Why do I need to submerge the filter before use?

 Remember, if you’ve got any questions or concerns about this process, feel free to contact us to chat more.

 What does the hot shot do?

-The hot shot is a key feature of the Perfect Prep as it not only helps to dissolve the formula powder quickly and easily, it also kills bacteria which may be present in the formula itself.
-The water dispensed in the hot shot is at a temperature of over 70C.
+The hot shot is a key feature of the Perfect Prep.
+It not only helps to dissolve the formula powder quickly and easily, but it also kills bacteria which may be present in the formula itself.
+The water dispensed in the hot shot is at a temperature of over 70°C.

-Why can’t I make a smaller feed than a 4 ounce bottle?
+Why can’t I make a feed smaller than a 4oz bottle?